Clinical Trials Using Aldesleukin Prodrug NKTR-214

 This study is designed to evaluate multiple clinical hypotheses and mechanistically-defined combinations to evaluate the safety and efficacy of immunotherapy combinations in participants with mCRPC who have received prior secondary androgen receptor signaling inhibitor therapy (eg, abiraterone, enzalutamide, apalutamide).

 Aldesleukin Prodrug NKTR-214 and Nivolumab in Treating Patients with Locally Advanced or Metastatic Sarcoma

-This pilot phase II trial studies how well aldesleukin prodrug NKTR-214 and nivolumab work in treating patients with sarcoma that has spread from where it started to nearby tissue, lymph nodes, or other places in the body.
+This phase II trial studies how well aldesleukin prodrug NKTR-214 and nivolumab work in treating patients with sarcoma that has spread from where it started to nearby tissue, lymph nodes, or other places in the body (locally advanced or metastatic).
 Aldesleukin prodrug NKTR-214 is a modified (changed in the laboratory) form of a protein called interleukin-2 (or IL-2) that is normally made by the immune system.
 This protein is designed to trigger other cells in the immune system to start attacking sarcoma cells.
 Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving aldesleukin prodrug NKTR-214 and nivolumab may work better in treating patients with sarcoma.

 Location: 2 locations